JoeReis/data_eng_workshop_hedw_2025/README.md

 Each step includes explanations, hints, and code blanks for you to complete.

-⚠️ _WARNING_ - _Do not_ exit your Codespace or shut down running ports unless instructed.
+⚠️ _WARNING_ - **_Do NOT_** exit your Codespace or shut down running ports unless instructed.
 Doing so may require you to restart the lab from scratch.

 # 🗄️ Source Systems